lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 What I'm going to do here is stage a common situation I've found myself and others (from the Elm questions I've gotten from other newcomers) in.

-## Common example: Adding a Paused/Running state to a program
+## Common example: Adding a pause button to a program

 Consider the following program.